 Three or more people each begin with a piece of paper.
 At the top of the page, they all draw a picture and pass the paper to the next player.
 With this new piece of paper, each person writes a caption sentence below the picture then folds the top of the paper over so only the sentence can be seen.
 This piece of paper is then passed to the next player who will draw a picture to go along with the sentence.
 Each player again folds the paper, now so only the picture can be seen and passes it along.
 The game continues until there is no more room and every player can open up the paper and be amused!

-Bulls and Cows, Sprout, Battleship and more fun games!
+Bulls and Cows, Sprout, Battleship and more fun paper games.

-Here’s a great resource with more pencil and paper games to play: http://www.papg.com/.
+Here’s a list of more pencil and paper games to play.